Current ArrangementsMeasures of the university for protection against the coronavirus

 Here the general legal conditions apply around the issues of occupational safety and hygiene, as well as access and attendance arrangements.

+The University Library and its branches are generally open on a regular basis.
 Using university libraries is oriented to the above conditions of the latest Coronavirus Ordinance and the local situation.
 Please consult the websites of the respective libraries for future special arrangements.

 All digital offerings of the University Library continue to be available as usual.
 All members of the university may order media from the University Library for postal delivery (the cost of postage being covered by the person placing the order).
 In addition, the library has enormously expanded its collection of e-books for students and teachers.
 Many publishing houses are supporting Heidelberg University during the coronavirus pandemic by activating additional or so far unlicensed content.